Maribor: Event hosting

 In November 2012, Maribor hosted the World Youth Chess Championship with Garry Kasparov as the guest of honour.
 It was presumed that Maribor would also host the 2013 Winter Universiade, but the Government of Slovenia refused any financial support for the project.
 As a result, in March 2012, the International University Sports Federation decided that it would organise the Universiade elsewhere.
 In the same year, Maribor also withdrew as one of the host cities of the EuroBasket 2013 due to lack of finances.

 Maribor's Ljudski vrt stadium was one of the venues for the 2012 UEFA European Under-17 Championship and the 2021 UEFA European Under-21 Championship.
-In July 2023, Maribor will host the 17th edition of the European Youth Olympic Festival.
+In July 2023, Maribor hosted the 17th edition of the European Youth Olympic Festival.

 Sports parks

 Maribor's sports parks include the Pohorje Adrenaline Park (Adrenalinski park Pohorje), the Pohorje Bike Park, and the Betnava Adventure Park (Pustolovski park Betnava) with ropes courses, zip-lines, and poles.